Learning To Be A Nurse Glasgow 1983

 Pressure area care done religiously, all those years of vigorously rubbing delicate skin, research eventually showing was causing more damage!

 Nightingale wards with rows of beds up either side, flimsy partion walls dividing them into bays of four .
-I’ll never forget one night shift the sight of a wee determined delirious granny, her head popping up over the partition she’d just scaled 😆
+I’ll never forget the sight one night shift of a wee determined delirious granny, head popping up over the partition she’d just scaled 😆

-The lifting we did without wardsmen, hoists, slide sheets or pat slides was crazy!
-Trained in “safe” techniques to move patients and if an injured occurred it was assumed you hadn’t used the correct technique.
+The lifting we did without wardsmen, hoists, slide sheets or pat slides.
+Crazy!
+Trained in “safe” techniques to move patients and if injury occurred was assumed you hadn’t used the correct technique.
 Aaargh!

 The staggeringly dangerous straight lift!!
 Four of us moving patients from bed to trolley , placed along the body from head to toe, arms slipped under and across the patient, backs hunched over (no electric beds!) then lift and rotate in unison.
 Wonder how many dropped patients and permanently destroyed nurse backs it took to stop this?